-Coworking spaces also create an ambiance where large organizations can extract the best performance out of its employees.
+Coworking spaces also create an ambience where large organizations can extract the best performance out of their employees.

 Caffeinated and Non-Caffeinated Beverages

 All traditional offices have coffee and water.
-Thus, the same should be available at every coworking space.
+Thus, the same should be available in every coworking space.
 Offering beverages such as organic tea or fresh juice blends can also be considered.

 While all coworking spaces offer wireless internet, including ethernet connections can set you apart.

 It should go without saying that you cannot have a shared office space without providing members with a decent Internet connection.